-How leaving the EU without a deal will affect rail safety and technical standards, travelling by train and running a rail service.
+How leaving the EU without a deal will affect rail safety and technical standards, cross-border rail operations and passenger rights.

 Recognition of documentation

-The European Commission’s technical notice on rail transport says that certificates and licences issued by the UK’s national safety and licensing authority, the Office of Rail and Road (ORR), will not be valid in the EU if the UK leaves the EU without a deal.
+The EC says that certificates and licences issued by the UK’s national safety and licensing authority, the Office of Rail and Road (ORR), will not be valid in the EU if the UK leaves the EU without a deal.

 Participation in the EU Agency for Railways

 The UK does not intend to seek formal participation in the EU Agency for Railways (EUAR) if there’s no Brexit deal.
 We do, however, encourage the UK rail industry to work with EUAR at technical and working levels.
 Stakeholders should be actively planning for this and considering their options with EUAR for participation if the UK is no longer a formal member.